will093/will093.github.io/_posts/2020-03-20-an-introduction-to-lambda-calculus-explained-through-javascript.md

 The computational model most of us are familiar with is the Turing machine.
 While lambda calculus is rather different to the Turing machine in its approach to computation, the two are formally equivalent - ie. any problem that can by solved using a Turing machine can be solved using lambda calculus, and vice versa.

-That is to say, lambda calculus can be used to solve any problem that can be computed using a Turing machine (so anything that anyone has ever programmed)!
+That is to say, lambda calculus can be used to solve any problem that can be computed using a Turing machine (so anything that anyone has ever programmed with a computer)!
 ## Lambda calculus basics

 Lambda calculus is very minimalistic in its rules/axioms.
 It is made up of just 3 basic components, or **lambda terms**: